nodejs/admin/social-team.md

 The Social Team is tasked with maintaining the project social accounts.
 This includes:

-- content creation
+- Content creation
-- amplification of our community
+- Amplification of our community
-  - sharing, retweeting, and so on
+  - Sharing, retweeting, and so on
-- engagement with our community
+- Engagement with our community
-  - liking, replying, and so on
+  - Liking, replying, and so on
-- updating account metadata (like bio, avatar, header images, and so on)
+- Updating account metadata (like bio, avatar, header images, and so on)

 With regard to posts and community interaction, there is no requirement or entitlement - rather, posts and interactions are completely at the discretion of the Social Team's members.